henrybear327/Codeforces/readme.md

 (Round 316 Div2 problem C)

 3. Read the problem statements carefully.
 Use pen and paper to finalise thoughts before actually coding them!

+4. Don't rush!
+Double check the source code and rethink the program flow before submitting the code.